 Panang curry is a curry that is hard-pressed and not spicy.
-Panang is often flavored with a sweet taste and doesn’t have a lot of vegetables.
-Usually it uses only red chili, sliced long beans and torn kaffir lime leaves or sliced as decoration.
+Panang is often flavoured with a sweet taste and doesn’t have a lot of vegetables.
+Usually, it uses only red chilli, sliced long beans and torn kaffir lime leaves or sliced as decoration.
 Some Panang Curries are made with basil leaves or use ground roasted peanuts to make the curry more intense and rich.

 Classes will add more vegetables as most people like to be healthy even with curry.

 Thailand is a country with many different dishes to offer.
 One of the most popular Thai dishes is Panang curry, with its rich layers of flavor.
 It can be made in many ways and is one of those dishes where you can order it in 10 different restaurants and get 10 variations of the same dish.

 The word “Panang” is from the ancient Khmer language that was adopted by the Thai.
 It means “cross” and mostly refers to sitting cross-legged on the floor.
 In the old-time, people would cross the chicken’s legs and cook the chicken upright instead of open.
 A dish called "Gai Panang" is made by cooking chicken on a grill.

 The chicken would be bathed with a curry paste that contains roasted peanuts in it, mixed with coconut cream.
 This mixture would be brushed over the whole time the chicken was being cooked on the grill.

 When finished cooking, this dish is served to guests with small pieces of dried hot peppers on the plate or in the bowl.